Leicester City Owner Vichai Srivaddhanaprabha Confirmed Dead In Helicopter Crash Outside Stadium

-In what will definitely go down as one of the worst tragedies witnessed in modern sport, British soccer club Leicester City’s owner, Vichai Srivaddhanaprabha, has died after a private helicopter carrying him and five others spiraled out of control on Saturday night, reports BBC.
+In what will definitely go down as one of the worst tragedies witnessed in modern sport, British soccer club Leicester City lost their owner, Vichai Srivaddhanaprabha, who died after a private helicopter carrying him and five others spiraled out of control on Saturday night, reports BBC.

 The Inquisitr reported earlier today about videos showing the moment of the crash, with BT studio cameras catching the sound of the explosion even as the postgame show went on.
 Earlier on Saturday, Leicester City, which was taken over by Thai retail magnate Srivaddhanaprabha in 2010, managed a draw in their game against West Ham.
 The owner, who is typically present in all home matches and subsequently flies to London in a private helicopter, boarded the flight with his daughter and three other people.
-Soon after the helicopter took off from the pitch at the King Power stadium, though, its engine failed and it went spiraling out of control.
+Soon after the helicopter took off from the pitch at the King Power stadium, its engine failed and it went spiraling out of control.
 It crashed a few hundred meters away from the stadium’s pitch.

-Since the crash, speculation was rife about the identities of the people on board, and while unconfirmed reports about Srivaddhanaprabha being inside the helicopter at the time of the accident abounded, neither Leicester City nor the owner’s family confirmed the news up until late Sunday night.
+Since the crash, speculation was rife about the identities of the people on board, and while unconfirmed reports about Srivaddhanaprabha being inside the helicopter at the time of the accident abounded, neither Leicester City, nor the owner’s family confirmed the news up until late Sunday night.

 — Leicester City (@LCFC) October 28, 2018